Relative tensor products and Koszul duality in monoidal oo-categories: External relative tensor products in BM -monoidal categories

 which are all cases of the equivalence $\Alg_\Oo (\Cat_\infty) \simeq \Cat_\infty^\Oo$ of~\cite[rem.
 2.4.2.6]{HA}. \end{proof}

 \begin{ex} By choosing a homotopy inverse to the equivalence of \cref{LM_to_BM_monoidal} we can define a functor

 where the first functor is the chosen homotopy inverse and the second is the projection.
-Informally this functor extends an $\LM$-monoidal $\infty$-category $\C$ to a $\BM$-monoidal $\infty$-category by defining a right action of the terminal category $\ast$ on $\C_\m$. \end{ex}
+Informally this functor extends an $\LM$-monoidal $\infty$-category $\C$ to a $\BM$-monoidal $\infty$-category by defining a right action of the terminal category $\ast$ on $\C_\m$ in which the action map